livnoni/IOT_project/README.md

 # IOT_project

-This is our project in the IT course at Ariel University in the Department of Computer Science
+This is our project in the IOT course at Ariel University in the Department of Computer Science

 ##### GENERAL BACKGROUND / CONTEXT
 Elderly people need a lot of daily assistance.
-The solution today is a personal (human) individual assistant.
+The solution nowadays is a personal (human) individual assistant.
 We live in an era in which life expectancy rises and so does technology.
-Why should not we use this technology to help older people?
+Why don't we use this technology to help older people?
-Why should not we use smart sensors and advanced software to make life easier for the elderly?
+Why don't we use smart sensors and advanced software to make life easier for the elderly?

-##### The problem that we want to solve:
+##### The problem:
 We aim to solve daily problems for old people through voice commands.
 For example: operating the TV, operating air conditioner, using the Internet for a wide range of services, etc...